Paying tribute to Humayun Ahmed and some of his iconic characters

 In an age of diminishing communal values, Baquer Bhai's heart-breaking naiveté and selflessness, his almost Robin Hood approach to social justice, and the sheer generosity of spirit with which he made everyone else's problems his own made him a character we would never fall out of love with.

 Two decades later, as we revisit the charisma that was Baquer Bhai, we cannot help but feel that whatever he may have appeared to be at first glance, he was anything but ordinary.
 We cannot help but feel that it was foolish to expect to hate him.
 Because if truth be told, he had us at hello!

 If colours could speak, yellow would be the loudest voice in modern Bangladeshi literature.

 Popularised by Himu, the yellow panjabi has come to have a persona of its own and it is this ability to create a character that is so unorthodox, so unlike anything we have ever seen in any other genre, that is the strongest testament to Humayun Ahmed's creative capacities.

-With a razor-sharp mind, nerves of steel and a father-like compassion, Misir Ali, as we all know, is the maestro who solves bewildering mysteries and unveils baffling tricks of the fascinating human mind.
+With a razor-sharp mind, nerves of steel and a father-like compassion, Misir Ali, as we all know, is the person who solves bewildering mysteries and unveils baffling tricks of the fascinating human mind.

-A bachelor at old age, he spends his life in a small, shabby house, often spending his time reading.
-The only other living being is the child domestic help -- and it is one of Misir Ali's desires to educate him.
+He spends his life in a small, shabby house, often spending his time reading.
+The only other living being is the child domestic help — and it is one of Misir Ali's desires to educate him.